 Furthermore, Cambodia uses the U.S. Dollar as its main currency.
 We aren’t exactly fans of the dollar, but compared to others in the region like the Vietnamese Dong and Malaysian Ringgit, it’s a big improvement which substantially limits currency risk.

-As such, Laos is quickly turning into a logistics and transportation hub.
-China is naturally leading the Lao infrastructure boom.
+Laos is therefore turning into a logistics and transportation hub.
+And China is naturally leading the Lao infrastructure boom.